Solar batteries are now eligible

 To be eligible for STCs, an on-grid solar battery (including the inverter) must have the technical capability to participate in a VPP at the time of installation.
 See more about VPPs.

-the property is more than 1km from the grid or
+Properties more than 1 km from the grid

 You may also be eligible for other battery programs in your state or territory when participating in our program.
 You must check your eligibility for claiming both as some programs may not be eligible if you're claiming STCs under the SRES.